ADVANCES IN NUTRITION: NUTRIENTS IN HEALTH AND DISEASE - 2024/5

 Thus, the summative assessment for this module consists of:

-• Coursework (40%): assessment of cognitive, analytical, presentation and written skills.
-This is assessed based on accurate analysis and interpretation of the data provided with answers presented in appropriately structured, clear, concise, and precise responses to the questions posed
+Two items of coursework: assessment of cognitive, analytical, presentation and written skills, subject knowledge, and integration of knowledge.
+This is assessed based on accurate analysis and interpretation of the data and other information provided with answers presented in appropriately structured, clear, concise, and precise responses to the questions posed.

 Formative assessment and feedback